Stochastic Localization Methods for Convex Discrete Optimization via Simulation: Model and Framework

 In general, by choosing $\epsilon < c$, algorithms satisfying the PGS guarantee can be readily applied to satisfy the PCS-IZ guarantee.
-On the other hand, however, algorithms satisfying the PCS-IZ guarantee may fail to satisfy the PGS guarantee; see \cite{eckman2018fixed} and \cite{hong2020review}.
+However, algorithms satisfying the PCS-IZ guarantee may fail to satisfy the PGS guarantee; see \cite{eckman2018fixed} and \cite{hong2020review}.
 The failing probability $\delta$ in either PGS or PCS-IZ is usually chosen to be small to ensure a high probability result.
-We assume in this paper that $\delta$ is small. \begin{assumption} The failing probability $\delta$ is sufficiently small. \end{assumption} In addition, we assume that the probability distribution for the stochastic simulation output $F(x,\xi_x)$ is Gaussian or sub-Gaussian. \begin{assumption} The distribution of $F(x,\xi_x)$ is Gaussian or sub-Gaussian with known upper bound $\sigma^2$ on the variance for any $x\in\mathcal{X}$. \end{assumption} The triad of the decision set $\mathcal{X}$, the space of randomness $(\mathsf{Y},\mathcal{B}_\mathsf{Y})$ and the function $F(\cdot,\cdot)$ is called the \textbf{model} of problem \eqref{eqn:obj}.
-We define the set of all models such that function $f(\cdot)$ is convex on set $\mathcal{X}$ as $\mathcal{MC}(\mathcal{X})$, or simply $\mathcal{MC}$.
-The set $\mathcal{MC}_c$ includes all convex models with IZ parameter $c$.
-Next, we define the class of simulation algorithms that are proved to find solutions satisfying certain optimality guarantee for a given set of models. \begin{definition} Suppose the optimality guarantee $\mathcal{O}$ and the set of models $\mathcal{M}$ is given.
-A simulation algorithm is called an $(\mathcal{O},\mathcal{M})$-algorithm, if for any model $M\in\mathcal{M}$, the algorithm returns a solution to $M$ that satisfies the optimality guarantee $\mathcal{O}$. \end{definition} For example, the class of $(\text{PGS},\mathcal{MC})$-algorithms guarantees a PGS solution for any convex model.
+Hence, we assume henceforth that $\delta$ is small enough and focus on the asymptotic expected simulation cost.
+In addition, we assume that the probability distribution for the stochastic simulation output $F(x,\xi_x)$ is sub-Gaussian. \begin{assumption} The distribution of $F(x,\xi_x) - f(x)$ is zero-mean sub-Gaussian with the known upper bound $\sigma^2$ on the parameter for any $x\in\mathcal{X}$. \end{assumption} We note that a special case of Assumption \ref{asp:3} is when the distribution follows the Gaussian distribution.
+In that case, the parameter $\sigma^2$ can be chosen as the upper bound on the variance of the distribution.
+For more general distributions with a finite variance, the mean estimator in \citet{lee2020optimal} can be used in place of the empirical mean estimator and the results in this work can be directly generalized.
+We assume that Assumption \ref{asp:3} holds in the remainder of the paper except Section \ref{sec:var}, where we propose a novel algorithm to adaptively estimate the variance $\sigma^2$ in the Gaussian case.
+The triad of the decision space $\mathcal{X}$, the space of randomness $(\mathsf{Y},\mathcal{B}_\mathsf{Y})$ and the function $F(\cdot,\cdot)$ is called the \textbf{model} of problem \eqref{eqn:obj}.
+We define the set of all models for which function $f(\cdot)$ is convex on set $\mathcal{X}$ as $\mathcal{MC}(\mathcal{X})$, or simply $\mathcal{MC}$.
+The set $\mathcal{MC}_c$ includes all convex models with the indifference zone parameter $c$.
+Next, we define the class of simulation-optimization algorithms that are proved to find solutions satisfying certain optimality guarantee for a given set of models. \begin{definition} Given an optimality guarantee $\mathcal{O}$ and a set of models $\mathcal{M}$, a simulation-optimization algorithm is called an $(\mathcal{O},\mathcal{M})$-algorithm if, for any model $M\in\mathcal{M}$, the algorithm returns a solution to $M$ that satisfies the optimality guarantee $\mathcal{O}$. \end{definition} For example, the class of $(\text{PGS},\mathcal{MC})$-algorithms guarantees a PGS solution for any convex model.